Spirit of St. Stephen’s Catholic Community

 Of course, in the past, when religion and secular society where much more entwined, it was often society that persecuted and punished those who violated religion’s prohibition against same-sex activity.
 Also, it’s a historical fact that thousands of gay people were burnt directly by the Papal States up until 1750 and executed in other states by the civil authorities with papal approval.
 “Sodomites,” writes Joseph O’Leary, “were demonized in exactly the same style as ‘witches’ were, and treated with equal brutality.”

 For me, one of the most haunting examples of such brutal treatment took place in 1727.
-A Dutch ship was wreaked of the coast of Western Australia; the survivors found themselves stranded on an inhospitable chain of islands.
+A Dutch ship was wrecked off the coast of Western Australia; the survivors found themselves stranded on an inhospitable chain of islands.
 Two of the sailors – young men in their late teens – were caught in the act of “sodomy,” and a trial was hastily arranged.
 Here’s what an officer who presided at this trial recorded in his log:

 [The two youths] were not willing to make a confession.
 Wherefore we placed burning fuses between all their fingers.
 But being obstinate they would no more confess.
 So upon due consideration we resolved with the entire Council and consent of the Common Hands, to place these men apart on one of the northernmost islands.